tpascarella/sr50/docs/investing/financial-capital.md

 <iframe width="600" height="333" src="https://www.youtube.com/embed/TFD0UtfI960" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Plan For The Next Year of Cash Flows
+## Budget For The Next Year of Cash Flows

 If you have a salary and are confident in your paycheck size and consistency, predict and plan for how much after-tax capital will be disbursed to you.
 You can then use this number to estimate how much you can invest in the next year.